godaddy/cp-cps/root-inclusion/GoDaddy_CA_Values_Benefits.md

 ### Overview and Value Proposition

 GoDaddy operates a distributed, resilient Public Key Infrastructure (PKI) engineered for high availability and low-latency certificate issuance and revocation.
 We provide automation via ACME and a documented SSL API that supports end-to-end certificate lifecycle operations.
 Our scale enables consistent, standards-aligned certificate management, while our broad customer reach expands the availability of trusted TLS across diverse platforms and geographies.
-We continuously invest in reliability engineering, automation, and telemetry to reduce operational risk and provide a predictable, stable service to Apple users and developers.
+We continuously invest in reliability engineering, automation, and telemetry to reduce operational risk and provide a predictable, stable service to internet users and developers.

-These new Root certificates are designed to replace existing Roots in the Apple root store program, signaling GoDaddy’s transition toward Single-Use PKI Root hierarchies.
-By adopting single-use roots, GoDaddy is aligning with evolving industry best practices and simplifying root management for greater transparency and agility in supporting Apple users and developers.
+These new Root certificates are designed to replace existing Roots in the Browser Root Store Programs, signaling GoDaddy’s transition toward Single-Use PKI Root hierarchies.
+By adopting single-use roots, GoDaddy is aligning with evolving industry best practices and simplifying root management for greater transparency and agility in supporting internet users and developers.

 ### Security, Compliance, and Transparency